Pioneer Village Station

 An automatic entrance is located south of Steeles Avenue West on the east side of Northwest Gate, adjacent to the TTC bus terminal.
 The bus terminal has access from the new Track & Field Road, Northwest Gate, and a new east-west road link south of the bus terminal.
 A second automatic entrance is located at the south end of the TTC bus terminal.

-There are two concourses, one at each end of the station, allowing utilities and future underground Light Rail Transit tunnels to cross over the top of the station.
+There are two concourses, one at each end of the station, allowing utilities and to allow future utilities and services to cross over the top of the station.
 The additional weight of backfill also helps reduce the impact of buoyancy caused by the high water table.

 The Pioneer Village Station project incorporates the following environmental initiatives: